Arc0re/arc0re.github.io/README.md

 + Add other enemies
 + Make fix levels?
 Or improved random placement of "walls".
 + Console to enter cheats and stuff like that?

+## DISCLAIMER

+NONE OF THE ASSETS USED ARE MINE.
+ALL THE GRAPHICS AND SOUNDS ARE PROPERTY OF ID SOFTWARE (aka BETHESDA).